-After a short break I rejoined the W3C to develop core vocabularies and carry out research in the European Commission's ISA Programme.
+After a short break I re-joined the W3C, primarily to develop core vocabularies and carry out research in the European Commission's ISA Programme.
 I also represented the consortium in the Crossover Project which looked at the uses of ICT for policy modelling and governance.
 These areas, and participation in the broader government-related efforts, meant that I frequently represented the W3C in the field of eGovernment.
 I supported work in the Government Linked Data Working Group and the eGov Interest Group.

-During the above period I contributed to discussions that lead to a minor internal reorganisation.
+During this period, I contributed to discussions that lead to a minor internal reorganisation.
 The Semantic Web and eGovernment 'Activities' were merged into a new Data Activity and I was asked to become its Lead; that is, to coordinate and expand standardisation efforts in those areas.
-The focus is on integrating the Semantic Web with other data formats and supporting a diverse ecosystem.
-Early manifestations of this are the CSV on the Web, Data on the Web Best Practices and RDF Data Shapes Working Groups.
-Most recently, a new spatial data working group is proposed that will see close cooperation between W3C and the Open Geospatial Consortium collaborate to create joint standards, and the Permissions and Obligations Expression WG which is creating a framework for machine readable licences.
+The focus was on integrating the Semantic Web with other data formats and supporting a diverse ecosystem.
+Early manifestations of this were the CSV on the Web, Data on the Web Best Practices and RDF Data Shapes Working Groups.
+Later groups include the Spatial Data on the Web working group in which W3C and the Open Geospatial Consortium collaborate to create joint standards, and the Permissions and Obligations Expression WG which is creating a framework for machine readable licences.

-Current EU projects are SmartOpenData (using Linked Data to underpin new services in rural areas) and the Share-PSI 2.0 Thematic Network.
+Past EU projects at W3C are SmartOpenData (using Linked Data to underpin new services in rural areas) and the Share-PSI 2.0 Thematic Network.
 As leader of the latter project, I was responsible for bringing together 40 partners across 25 countries to organise a series of workshops and develop a set of policy-related Best Practices around the implementation of the EC's revised PSI Directive.